 2. What’s your web design process?

-Creativity is obviously one of the keys to crafting a website that looks professional and works for your business.
+Creativity is one of the keys to crafting a website that looks professional and works for your business.

 3. How long will the project take?